Controlgame03/test_task/README.md

 ### Dependency

-This project requires the `java-json.jar` library, located in the `lib` directory.
+This project requires the `java-json.jar` library, which is located in the `lib` directory.
 This library is essential for handling JSON data within the application.
 Please ensure that the library is available in your project before running the application.

 ## Installation

-1. Clone the repository:
+1. Clone the repository to your local machine:

 `git clone https://github.com/Controlgame03/test_task.git`

 `cd test_task`